thunderbird/webext-docs/folders.rst

       :type: (array of :ref:`folders.MailFolder`)
       :annotation: -- [Added in TB 74]

       Subfolders are only included if requested.
+They will be returned in the same order as used in Thunderbird's folder pane.

    .. api-member::